-- 1. All formal papers will be prepared using the Division of Nursing's Writing Assignment Rubric (see Addendum) and the latest edition of the Publication Manual of the American Psychological Association (APA).
+- 1. All formal papers will be prepared using the latest edition of the Publication Manual of the American Psychological Association (APA).
 The use of these writing resources is expected.
 Consequences of failing to achieve the writing competency expectations will be: - a.
-Student's papers earning less than 75% must rewrite their papers.
-A new due date will be issued by the course instructors but will not exceed one (1) week. - b.
+Student papers earning less than 75% must be rewritten.
+A new due date will be issued by the course instructor which will not exceed one (1) week. - b.
 Students must rewrite their paper to meet specifications of the satisfactory column in the rubric to earn 75% of the points of the initial value of the paper.
 If the rewritten work does not meet all the specifications of the satisfactory column on the rubric, the student will earn the grade from the initial submission. - c.
-No more than 75% can be earned on any paper requiring resubmission and only one submission will be accepted. - d.
+No more than 75% can be earned on any paper requiring resubmission.
+Only one re-submission will be accepted. - d.
 Papers achieving 75% or more may not be rewritten. - e.
 Papers must be submitted by the due date.
 Extensions will be given only in extreme circumstances.
 10% of the total points per day can be deducted for papers submitted late without proper extension.
 These points cannot be earned if the paper is rewritten.
 If this deduction causes the overall score to fall below 75%, the paper may not be rewritten.